Wednesday, August 17, 2022

 * It is a place of weeping and gnashing of teeth (Matthew 8:12).

-* It is a place where people scream for mercy, have memories, are tormented, feel alone, cannot escape (Luke 16:23-31).
+* It is a place where people scream for mercy, have memories, are tormented, feel alone, and cannot escape (Luke 16:23-31).

 * It is a place of unquenchable fire (Mark 9:48).